-Single Sided Deafness (also called unilateral hearing loss) is the loss of hearing in one ear and is more common and more troublesome than most people realise.
+Single Sided Deafness (SSD)(also called unilateral hearing loss) is the loss of hearing in one ear and is more common and more troublesome than most people realise.
 It’s typically caused by viral infections, Meniere’s disease, head or ear injuries, or as a result of surgical intervention to remove brain tumours.

 Meet Kevin from Mount Pleasant

-“I can now hear & understand & join in conversations, & more importantly, I can converse with my wife.
+“I can now hear, understand & join in conversations.
+More importantly, I can converse with my wife!

-The CROS device has changed my life!”.
+My CROS system has changed my life!”.

 Find out more about Mackay Hearing at mackayhearing.com.au or call 4952 4649.